Updated on March 16, 2023

 The Importance of Buying the Right Model

 And temperature is the key here.
-The minimum temperature you’ll want is 160 degrees, so anything weaker than that won’t kill the bed bugs.
+The minimum temperature you’ll want is 160 degrees.
+Anything weaker than that won’t kill the bed bugs before you’re done cleaning.

 The good news is you can still use a cooler stem cleaner to some effect.
 When the soapy water hits a bed bug, it will be unable to flee, allowing it to be sucked up into the canister where it will eventually drown.